 • GENERATED ALWAYS AS ( generated_expr )STORED: This clause is used to create the column as a generated column, it can not be written to, and when it is read, it returns the result of the specified expression.

 • server_name: This is the name of an existing foreign server that will use the foreign table.
-If connecting to MySQL to query a table that resides in the MySQL file system, ensure to include the SERVER and the server_name of the foreign server that uses the MySQL Data Adapter.
+If connecting to MySQL to query a table that resides in the MySQL file system, ensure that the SERVER and the server_name of the foreign server that uses the MySQL Data Adapter are included.

 • OPTIONS (option ‘value’ [, …] ): These options would be associated with the new foreign table or one of its columns and are specific to each Foreign Data Wrapper.
 For connection to MySQL, specify the following options: